 To ensure safe and proper installation, BRP recommends to have the studs installed by your dealer.

-- Use only the BRP approved special studs. - Never use studs that exceed the height of your snowmobile's track profile by more than 9.5 mm.
+- Use only the BRP approved special studs. - Never use studs that exceed the height of your snowmobile's track profile by more than 9.5 mm (3/8 in).

 INSTALLATION OF STUDS